Lab Architecture

 • Secret Management (Vault)

-For automating the OS installation of x86 nodes, a PXE server will be deployed in gateway node.
+For automating the OS installation of x86 nodes, a PXE server will be deployed in node1 node.

 Hardware